wso2/docs-is/en/docs/learn/handling-saml-single-logout-requests-from-federated-identity-providers.md

 The diagram below shows a scenario where WSO2 Identity Server, App 01, and App 02 are service providers of the federated identity provider (IdP).
 App 03 and App 04 are service providers of WSO2 Identity Server.
-When a user attempts to log out from App 01, WSO2 IS sends a logout request to the federated IdP.
+When a user attempts to log out from App 01, the service provider sends a logout request to the federated IdP.
 The IdP determines the session participants using the session index available in the logout request.
 Since WSO2 IS is a session participant, it receives a logout request from the federated IdP.
 WSO2 IS handles this request, terminates the session and responds with a valid logout response.